 - Private mortgage fees can range from 1-3% in your loan, including set-up costs and broker fees.

 - Available terms last from 1-3 years.
 Renewal of the mortgage with your current lender is an option.

 Private Mortgage Advantages and Disadvantages

-- There is no minimum credit score requirement, and suitable for people with low scores and poor credit history.
+- No minimum credit score requirement is suitable for people with low scores and poor credit history.